 In fact, this type of work is what you’d usually pay a consultancy a few thousand pounds for.

-TL;DR: infographics will still exist in 2021 — make sure they’re better than any other source of information.
+TL;DR: infographics will still exist — make sure they’re better than any other source of information.

 5. Social media